 Enhancing grid reliability and providing healthy, clean energy

-Due to its vast energy potential, offshore wind will be an ideal complement to Oregon’s energy portfolio and help to ensure grid reliability and energy security statewide.
-Offshore wind blows consistently across the day and months of the year, filling in the gaps from solar power when the sun has set and during cloudy winter months.
 Renewable energy diversity is key to maintaining grid reliability, particularly during extreme weather events like the 2024 winter cold snap and storm.
 Additionally, electricity usage is skyrocketing across the Northwest region as we electrify other sectors and new data centers come online, and offshore wind is key to helping fulfill that demand.
-As the state transitions to 100% clean electricity, we will need diverse resources that can collectively perform all hours of the year to eliminate our reliance on fossil-fuels.
+As the state transitions to 100% clean electricity, we will need diverse resources that can collectively perform all hours of the year to ensure grid reliability and energy independence.

 Offshore wind power off Oregon’s coast will help stabilize Oregon’s power grid and consumer energy prices by decoupling energy costs from volatile fossil fuel prices.
 Over the long term, transitioning to a 100% clean grid and electrification will support stable energy prices and potentially reduce total monthly home energy bills for average Oregonians, while costing significantly less than doing nothing in the face of climate change.